-The ATLAX Board comprises five directors each with broad industry experience.
-Four of the members are independent non-executive directors and there is one executive director.
-Four are resident in Australia, and one is resident in France.
+The ATLAX Board comprises seven directors each with broad industry experience.
+Five of the Board members are independent non-executive directors and there is one non-executive director who is not independent and one executive director.
+Five directors are resident in Australia, one is resident in France and another is resident in the United States.
 Any non-executive director is required to stand for re-election at least once every three years in compliance with the ASX Listing Rules.